How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 6. Unplug or turn off your USB peripherals (especially for games)

-Whether it’s a webcam, a USB drive, a charger for your phone, or any other device you aren’t using while gaming, disconnect it so that your laptop isn’t dedicating any battery power to keeping it connected.
+Whether it’s a webcam, a USB drive, a charger for your phone, or any other device you aren’t using while gaming, disconnect it so your laptop isn’t dedicating any battery power to keeping it connected.

 Keep as many of your USB ports empty as possible.
-Even though the battery usage for most USB devices is minimal, it still helps you avoid any unnecessary battery drainage.
+Even though the battery usage for most USB devices is minimal, it still helps you avoid unnecessary battery drainage.

 7. Make sure your laptop has proper airflow